Halloween is a 1978 USA horror by John Carpenter. Starring Donald Pleasence, Jamie Lee Curtis and Tony Moran.

 A non-masked Michael (along with Young Michael and his mother) angrily looks at a billboard that advertises Loomis' book.

-Michael.
+and kill Michael.
 Laurie then comes out, takes Michael's knife, and approaches Loomis with it, implying that she may stab him.
 The cops then open fire on her and seemingly kill her.
-We then fade to the same hospital footage seen at the end of the theatrical
+We then fade to the same hospital footage seen at the end of the

 UK: The Theatrical Version was passed 18 without cuts for: